bensonkarki/bensonkarki.github.io/README.md

 # bensonkarki.github.io
-- personal portfolio/resume website about me
+- personal portfolio/resume website about me and my work
-- please dont make any changes unless any mistakes are found
+- my first website
+- let me know if there are ny mistakes or bugs
+- built off scrimba course